 Trading with the trend is one of the most advantageous things a trader learns to do.
-Using an engulfing candle day trading strategy is one way to get into trending moves just as momentum is picking up (for another entry method, see How to Day Trade the Forex Market).
+Using an engulfing candle day-trading strategy for stocks, currencies, or futures is one way to get into trending moves just as momentum is picking up.

 Isolate the Trend

 The first step in applying the engulfing candle day-trading strategy is to determine the dominant trend direction, and thus the direction you will trade-in.

 An uptrend is defined by higher-swinging highs and higher-swinging lows in price.
 Prices move in waves, advancing, pulling back, and then advancing again.
 In an uptrend, the advancing waves are larger than the pullbacks lower, creating overall progress higher.
 During an uptrend, you should take only long positions, buying with the intention of selling later at a higher price.

 A downtrend is defined by lower-swinging lows and lower-swinging highs in price.
 In a downtrend, the declining waves are larger than the pullbacks higher, creating overall progress lower.
 During a downtrend, you should take only short positions, selling a borrowed asset with the intention of buying and returning it later at a lower price.

 Once the trend is established, wait for a pullback.
 If there is no trend, or if it is unclear, don't utilize this strategy.